Yorkshire Water: Performance

 In June 1996, Yorkshire Water was effectively fined £40 million by the regulator, Ofwat, by freezing their ability to raise bills for customers.
 This was a result of what Ofwat described as a "failure to deliver the standards required to consumers".
 This fine was a result of being the most hated water company during the "year of the drought" (1995).
-However, Yorkshire Water's performance had turned around so much so that the company was awarded the title by Utility Week magazine three years in succession while no other water company has won it more than once."
+However, Yorkshire Water's performance had turned around so much so that the company was awarded the title Utility Company of the Year by Utility Week magazine three years in succession while no other water company has won it more than once."
 The company has been criticised (2022) for losing 283 million litres of water a day due to leakages.
 The company says that this is a 50% reduction on the period 1995/96.

 1992 Sludge tip blocks River Colne, Huddersfield

 A landslip of sewage sludge engulfed a sewage works at Huddersfield in 1992.
 Almost 20000 tonnes of sewage slipped from its Deighton waste tip on to the plant, and completely blocked 150 m of the River Colne.
 The disaster also forced the closure of a nearby ICI plant.